 Suzuki have nothing in the 250cc size here, and Kymco is dumping their

 250cc models like stock in a typewriter company.
-There are some machines
+This category is going

 value and performance but limiting ergonomics, the Suzuki Burgman 400

-ABS which is VERY expensive and my favourite in this class, the Yamaha
+ABS which is VERY expensive, my favourite in this class, the Yamaha

 Maxi-Scooters - More than

 400cc - About $11,500